spollard/josh-works.github.io/drafts/_2017-08-09-local-politics-the-horror.md

 permalink: local-politics-and-self-loathing
 ---

-**[TL;DR]() I'm running for political office, and I believe I'll be a terrible "politician", for many reasons, and this post will in part absolve me of guilt about that fact even as I pursue the opportunity.**
+**[TL;DR]() I'm running for political office, and I believe I'll be a terrible politician, for many reasons, and this post will absolve me of guilt about this, even as I pursue the opportunity.**

 This hurts to write, and I'm dancing around feeling incredible embarrassment.